App or website first? The answer depends on what your goals are, what your budget is, and what your company or product is designed to achieve.

 Does your product rely on native phone features and/or GPS?

 Are you building a product that needs to access a consumer’s location or asks the user to upload a photo?
-If your product relies on GPS, a camera, gyroscope, or sensors, then an app is your best bet.
+If your product relies on GPS, a camera, a gyroscope, or sensors, then an app is your best bet.

 Some good examples of apps that use GPS are Google Maps and Uber.
 Of course, you can still achieve many of these things with a website, but it will be much harder, and the experience won’t be as seamless for your users.